oicr-softeng/oicr-webdev-webdev.oicr.on.ca/__pages/home.md

 planning:
     title: "Planning & Strategy"
-    content: "Rather than out-of-the box features that don't quite fit your project goals, we plan the project aligned to your success, to create a custom designed solution that works best within budget."
+    content: "Rather than out-of-the box features that don't quite fit your project goals, we plan the project aligned to our stakeholder's success, to create a custom designed solution that works best."

 design:
     title: "Design & UX"